EDI 210: Motor Carrier Freight Details and Invoice Transaction Set

 How EDI 210 Works

-1. Shipment Completion: Once the carrier successfully delivers the shipment, they generate an EDI 210 transaction to invoice the shipper or 3PL for their services.
+- Shipment Completion: Once the carrier delivers the shipment, they generate an EDI 210 invoice.

-3. Invoice Receipt: The shipper or 3PL’s system receives the EDI 210 and processes it for payment.
-The information in the EDI 210 document is automatically integrated into the shipper’s or 3PL’s accounting or payment system.
+- Invoice Receipt: The shipper receives the EDI 210 and processes it for payment.

-4. Payment Processing: Once the invoice is verified and approved, payment is issued according to the agreed terms, such as 30-day payment terms.
+- Payment Processing: Once approved, payment is issued according to agreed terms.

 Benefits of EDI 210 in Transportation